Mutual exchange program

 What if I don’t agree with the decision?

 If you believe we made the wrong decision, you should first discuss your concerns with a Client Service Officer.
-You may also ask to have the decision reviewed by filling in the online Application for review of decisions form or obtain a form available at your local FACS Housing office.
+You may also ask to have the decision reviewed by filling in the online Application for review of decisions form or obtain a form available at your local DCJ Housing office.